open-component-model/ocm-k8s-toolkit/README.md

 The above diagram shows an OCM resource of type `helmChart`.
 This resource is part of an OCM component version, which is located in an OCM repository.

 In the `Kubernetes Cluster` we can see several Kubernetes (custom) resources.
-The `ResourceGraphDefintion` contains all the resources to deploy the Helm chart into the Kubernetes cluster:
+The `ResourceGraphDefintion` (`RGD: Simple`) contains the template of all the resources for deploying the Helm chart into the Kubernetes cluster. kro creates a Custom Resource Definition (CRD) `Simple` based on that `ResourceGraphDefinition`.
+By creating an instance of this CRD (`Instance: Simple`), the resources are created and reconciled by the respective controllers:
 - `OCMRepository`: Points to the OCM repository and checks if it is reachable by pinging it.
 - `Component`: Refers to the `OCMRepository` and downloads and verifies the OCM component version descriptor.
 - `Resource`: Points to the `Component`, downloads the OCM component version descriptor from which it gets the location of the OCM resource.
 It then downloads the resource to verify its signature (optional) and publishes the location of the resource in its status (Of course, only if the resource has remote access, e.g., an OCI or a GitHub repository).

 As a result, FluxCDs can now consume the information of the `Resource` and deploy the Helm chart:
 - `OCIRepository`: Watches and downloads the resource from the location provided by the `Resource` status.
-- `HelmRelease`: Refers to the `OCIRepository`, lets you configure the Helm chart, and deploys it into the Kubernetes cluster.
+- `HelmRelease`: Refers to the `OCIRepository`, lets you configure the Helm chart, and creates the deployment into the Kubernetes cluster.

 A more detailed architecture description of the OCM K8s Toolkit can be found [here](docs/architecture/architecture.md).